 - Suing for the debt.

 The least used method is suing for the debt because of the cost and time consumed.
-However, we will focus on this method because many consumers need to know what defenses are effective for going up against these collectors in court after having received a Summons.
+However, we will focus on this method because many consumers need to know what defenses are effective for going up against these collectors in court after having received a summons.
 Letters and direct contact are the most often used methods and can be quite successful.
 These collection agencies use the threat of bad credit if a continuous stream of phone calls and letters do not yield results.
 They even use pre-recorded call messages and form letters in order to save on costs as well as the need for employees.
 By doing so a collection agency is able to manage its efforts of collecting money from even more accounts.

 How To Stop Harassment and Being Contacted From A Debt Collector

-Should one decide that he does not want the debt collector contacting him again, the consumer can tell them in writing.
+Should one decides that he does not want the debt collector contacting him again, the consumer can tell them in writing.
 There are a few things one must do to when mailing the letter:

-- Send the original letter via certified mail
+- Send the original letter via certified mail.

-- Pay for a return receipt in order to document when the letter was received by the collector
+- Pay for a return receipt in order to document when the letter was received by the collector.

 Great Chance at Beating Collection Attorneys

 Defendants must keep in mind that just because a company files a lawsuit against them does not mean that they will win.
-Receiving a credit card Summons can be nerve-wrecking, but the U.S. legal system protects the defendant just as much as it does the plaintiff.
-The creditor (plaintiff) is the one who initiated the lawsuit, and is also the one claiming that the Defendant owes money so it is up to them to prove everything.
-Collection attorneys want a default judgment because they assume the Defendant is unable to pay his credit card bill, has money for a lawyer and isn’t smart enough to fight back.
+Receiving a credit card summons can be nerve-wrecking, but the U.S. legal system protects the defendant just as much as it does the plaintiff.
+The creditor (plaintiff) is the one who initiated the lawsuit, and is also the one claiming that the defendant owes money so it is up to them to prove everything.
+Collection attorneys want a default judgment because they assume the defendant is unable to pay his credit card bill, has money for a lawyer and isn’t smart enough to fight back.
 The chances of the creditor proving everything is very slim so regular consumers should really try to fight back.